 What building regulations must I comply with?

-Ensure that your container is compliant
+Ensure that your pop-up application is compliant